wilmix8/SEE2/README.md

 16) ADollar -> It is used in Advanced Business.

-17) UJDollar => it is an american and U.k technology based on Jdollar used in American and U.k sector.
+17) UJDollar => it is an american and U.k  framework based on Jdollar used in American and U.k sector.

-18) BHTML and CSP => it is an Banking Technology invented in JDollar.
+18) BHTML and CSP => it is an Banking framework invented in JDollar.

-19) J$REmote => it is an one minute Automation Jdollar Advanced Technology for creating remoteserver.
+19) J$REmote => it is an one minute Automation Jdollar Advanced P.L for creating remoteserver.

-20) J$JSLASH => it is an one minute Automation Jdollar Advanced Technology.
+20) J$JSLASH => it is an one minute Automation Jdollar Advanced P.L.

-21) SAP =>interaction with sap technology
+21) SAP =>interaction with sap P.L

-22) PHY=> Interaction with phython technology.
+22) PHY=> Interaction with phython P.L.

 23) SAUCER  =>  SLING  WEBDESIGN

 24) WSTAR AND  WXML  => for  graphics  and   forms  and  reports  etc.

-and  many more... up to 50 latest  Technologies.
+and  many more... up to 50 latest  frameworks.